rotaready/moment-range/README.md

 acc.map(m => m.format('DD')) // ['02', '04']
 ```

-You can iterate over the span of a range for a period that is entered but not complete by using the [snapTo][snapTo] method:
+You can iterate over the span of a range for a period that is entered but not complete by using the [snapTo()](#snapto) method:

 ``` js
 const start = moment("2017-01-01T13:30:00");